How to Properly Insure Your Drone BusinessInsurance Explained

 Non-Owned Aircraft Liability: This insurance policy would provide coverage in the event that your company is held liable for bodily injury and property damage to third parties while operating a non-owned drone.
 It would provide coverage as long as the drone is not owned or registered in the name of your company.
 This would commonly happen when working with independent contractors who have their own drones.

-Cyber Liability Insurance: A cyber liability policy will pay for the costs connected to cyberattacks on your drones or computer infrastructure, as well as potential data breaches.
+Cyber Liability Insurance: A cyber insurance policy will pay for the costs connected to cyberattacks on your drones or computer infrastructure, as well as potential data breaches.
 This would include costs related to notifying your users, public relations expenses, credit monitoring, and also civil damages and fines you might be subjected to.
 Preferred policies will pay for cyber forensics experts to help you understand why the exposure occurred and how to mitigate future risks.

 Errors & Omissions (E&O) Insurance: Any company that provides professional services to third parties needs to consider errors & omissions coverage.
 E&O will protect your drone business against claims of financial damages stemming from your services or advice.